Gabriel Salazar: Biography

 Salazar was born into a lower class religious Catholic family.
 His family lived in the Santiago shanty-town (población) Manuel Montt.

 From 1964 to 1968, he worked at the Pontifical Catholic University of Valparaíso History Institute alongside Héctor Herrera Cajas.
 There, he taught the signature theory of history.

 Particular views

 Salazar describes the 2011-2012 Chilean student conflict as being the continuation of a long strife between popular citizen movements and civic and military dictatorships.
 In October 2011, Salazar led a campaign aiming to hold a citizen's plebiscite on the demands behind the 2011-2012 Chilean student protests.

 Salazar has been critical of various historical figures like José Miguel Carrera and Diego Portales.
-In addition Salazar has sparkled controversy by his criticism of contemporary student leader Camila Vallejo.
+In addition Salazar has sparkled controversy with his criticism of contemporary student leader Camila Vallejo.